Yakshi (novel)

 Yakshi is a Malayalam novel written by Malayattoor Ramakrishnan in 1967.
 The novel follows a college lecturer, Srinivasan, who is disfigured in an accident in his college lab.
 He meets a beautiful woman who is willing to accept him despite his disfigurement.
-But after a while, Srinivasan begins to doubt that the woman is all she appears - or even human.
+But after a while, Srinivasan begins to doubt that the woman is not all she appears - or even human.
 In 1968, the novel was adapted into a film with same name starring Sathyan.
 In 1993, Yakshi was shown in BBC's Off the Shelf program as 12 episodes.
 In 1995, Hema Malini directed a telefilm in Hindi for Zee TV titled Mohini with Sudesh Berry and Madhoo.
 In 2013, a contemporary retelling of the novel titled Akam was released.

 Plot

-Yakshi narrates the story of Srinivasan, a young handsome scientist and lecturer who is working in a college in Kerala.
+Yakshi narrates the story of Srinivasan, a young handsome scientist and lecturer, who is working in a college in Kerala.
 Srinivasan is doing research on the Yakshis (Vampire).
-He is in love with one of the students at the college, Vijayalakshmi.
+He is in love with Vijayalakshmi, one of the students at the college.

 In the chemistry laboratory, he is met with an unexpected accident, leaving almost half of his face damaged.
-Everyone who used to adore him begins to hate him and avoids him because of his looks.
+Everyone who used to adore him begins to hate him and avoids him because of his disfigurement.
 Even Vijayalakshmi deserts him.
-He is thus infected by intense inferiority complex and experiences mental trauma.
+He is thus infected by an intense inferiority complex and experiences mental trauma.